JigneshRaval/simple-blog/src/pages/css/cascade-and-specificity-in-CSS.md

 ---
-path: "css/cascade-and-specificity-in-CSS.md"
+path: "css/cascade-and-specificity-in-CSS"
 date: "2018-09-20"
 title: "Understanding the cascade (and specificity) in CSS"
 tags: ["css"]
 category: "css"
 categoryColor: "#F3C610"
-excerpt: "Since the advent of the modern web, performance has been a key consideration when designing a website or a web app.
-When a website requires no server interaction whatsoever, what is hosted on the web is served to a user as is, this is referred to as a static site."
+excerpt: "Since the advent of the modern web, performance has been a key consideration when designing a website or a web app."
 coverImage: ""
 sourceUrl: "https://gomakethings.com/understanding-the-cascade-and-specificity-in-css/"
 type: "Post"